deletedcu/angular-demo/lectures/day-5/README.md

 ## Changing a Feature

 Look again at what you did in [the comments app](comments/).
 It's all in one component, which isn't very modular.

+1. First, abstract out all the comments logic into a service called `comment-service.ts`.
+Create a `commment/` directory, and run `ng g service comment`.
+Look at your `balance.service.ts` from the Vending Machine Lab as reference.
+    - Your comment service should have the following methods: `updateSubject()`, `getComments()`, `setComments()`, `addComment()`, `deleteComment()`, `editComment()`, and `onCommentUpdated()`.
+    - Your comment service should have the following variables: `comments` and `subject` (an Observable).
+    - Make sure your code is working as before, but using the Comment Service.

-Put the list of comments into one component and the new comments form into another component.
-Use Observables to communicate between the two.
+2. Separate the list of comments and the new comments form into separate components.
+Use the Comment Service / Observable in the comment service to communicate between the 2 components.

-At the moment, there's no styling.
+3. At the moment, there's no styling.
 Add some by incorporating [Bootstrap](http://getbootstrap.com/), [Materialize](http://materializecss.com/), or [Skeleton](http://getskeleton.com/).
 Feel free to write your own CSS as an alternative to using one of these CSS frameworks.

 ## Fixing Bugs